Mrs Bailey and Mrs Groucott work closely with teaching staff, families’ and partnership agencies to raise aspiration’s, achievements and self-esteem.

 They can help and support your child and family to work through difficult times and situations that become a barrier to their learning.We help and support families through leading CAFs ( Common Assessment Framework) and TACs ( Team Around the Child) meetings.

-Mrs Bailey is based in the Foundation Unit and undertakes home visits with Miss Tuffnell
+Mrs Bailey is based in lower KS2 also undertakes home visits for our Nursery starters.

-Mrs Groucott is based in our Nurture room (Sparklers) and supports children in key stage one and key stage two.
+Mrs Groucott supports children and families in key stage one and key stage two.

 Children throughout their lives in school may experience a range of barriers to learning.
 Our Mentors are highly skilled staff, who possess a variety of skill’s and attributes that help children through difficult and challenging times in school or at home.They help remove the barriers that prevent children from learning including addressing social, emotional or behavioural difficulties.